 Personal medical history: Information about an individual's health, often going back to birth, can provide clues to a genetic diagnosis.
 A personal medical history includes past health issues, hospitalizations and surgeries, allergies, medications, and the results of any medical or genetic testing that has already been done.

-Family medical history: Because genetic conditions often run in families, information about the health of family members can be a critical tool for diagnosing these disorders.
+Family health history: Because genetic conditions often run in families, information about the health of family members can be a critical tool for diagnosing these disorders.
 A doctor or genetic counselor will ask about health conditions in an individual's parents, siblings, children, and possibly more distant relatives.
 This information can give clues about the diagnosis and inheritance pattern of a genetic condition in a family.

-Laboratory tests, including genetic testing: Molecular, chromosomal, and biochemical genetic testing are used to diagnose genetic disorders.
+Laboratory tests, including genetic testing: Molecular, chromosomal, and biochemical genetic or genomic testing are used to diagnose genetic disorders.
 Other laboratory tests that measure the levels of certain substances in blood and urine can also help suggest a diagnosis.

 A diagnosis of a genetic disorder can be made anytime during life, from before birth to old age, depending on when the features of the condition appear and the availability of testing.
 Sometimes, having a diagnosis can guide treatment and management decisions.
 A genetic diagnosis can also suggest whether other family members may be affected by or at risk of a specific disorder.
 Even when no treatment is available for a particular condition, having a diagnosis can help people know what to expect and may help them identify useful support and advocacy resources.